-The vice president for research shall designate one professional staff person from the Office of Research and Innovation to serve as FRACAA program coordinator.
+The Vice President for Research and Innovation shall designate one professional staff person from the Office of Research and Innovation to serve as FRACAA program coordinator.

 The FRACAA program coordinator shall assist in the determination of eligibility and administer all grant activity, including fund announcements, correspondence and record keeping, regarding the FRACAA program.
 The FRACAA program coordinator shall attend all Research Screening Committee meetings in a staff support capacity.